 “We have not yet managed to find the Ark, says Phillips, but we did discover a strangely inscribed stone slab which may have been one of the tablets it contained.
 It was found by Jodi, buried in the banks of a nearby stream.
 We think that it got there when the area around the well was dug up to make way for a new road in the 1940s.”

 U.S. Experts Examining The Mysterious Tablet

 About an inch thick, a foot and a half long, and a foot wide, the sandstone slab is inscribed with what appear to be thirteen separate symbols, cut into the stone to a depth of about a quarter of an inch.
 It is at present being examined by experts in the USA.
 So far the symbols have defied translation and its age is difficult to determine.
 Nevertheless, it is made from a form of sandstone that comes from the mountain that Phillips identifies as Mount Sinai.
 “This is where the Ten Commandments are said to have been made,” says Phillips.
 “I don’t know whether they were actually made by God or not, but if I am right then this tablet could have been one of those that Moses brought down from the sacred mountain.”

-Other books by Graham Phillips include The Chalice of Magdalene: The Search for the Cup That Held the Blood of Christ, Atlantis and the Ten Plagues of Egypt: The Secret History Hidden in the Valley of the Kings, and The Marian Conspiracy: The Hidden Truth About the Holy Grail, the Real Father of Christ and the Tomb of the Virgin Mary.
+Other books by Graham Phillips include, Atlantis and the Ten Plagues of Egypt: The Secret History Hidden in the Valley of the Kings, and The Marian Conspiracy: The Hidden Truth About the Holy Grail, the Real Father of Christ and the Tomb of the Virgin Mary.